 On the face of it you can see there have been a lot of changes.
-Dig a little deeper though, and you find a list of accessories that I'm sometimes a bit scared to run through!
-However, I've added photos of every single modification done to Our 80 series below.
-Let me know if you've got any questions!
+Dig a little deeper though, and you find a list of 80 series mods that I’m sometimes a bit scared to run through!
+However, I’ve added photos of every single modification done to Our 80 series below.
+Let me know if you’ve got any questions!

 I mentioned above our 80 came with some great accessories already fitted, many of which we kept:

-Installing the 3" Mandrel bent Beaudesert Exhaust was a great move.
+Installing the3 inch mandrel bent Beaudesert Exhaust was a great move.
 They are top quality, and work very well.
 The biggest surprise for me was finding that the factory exhaust had been squashed quite badly at some stage in its previous life, which was great to remove!

 Even just looking at the dump pipe, you can see that the Beaudesert unit is a lot better flowing, and is built with quality in mind.
 It came with a port for the EGT probe, which was a score!